proycon/LaMachine/README.md

 For Docker and the Virtual Machine flavours, when a SUDO password is being asked by the update script, you can simply press ENTER and leave it empty, do not run the entire script with escalated privileges.

+Updating everything can be a time-consuming endeavour.
+If you know what you are doing then you can limit your update to certain packages, you can specify these packages (as a comma separated list) to the ``--only`` parameter, e.g:
+``lamachine-update --only=python-core,java-core``.
+Do be aware that this could result in your LaMachine ending up in an unusable state (in which case a normal update should remedy the problem again).

 ### Webservices and web applications

 LaMachine comes with several webservices and web applications out of the box.